XIC051/DSC/report.md

 ## Hypothesis Testing

 #### 1. Clarification

 We categorize the recipes into two different groups, using a threshold that is the mean average-rating of all recipes, which is around 4.6

-high average-rating: recipes with average-rating that is higher than 4.6
+**high average-rating**: recipes with average-rating that is higher than 4.6

-low average-rating: recipes with average-rating that is lower than 4.6
+**low average-rating**: recipes with average-rating that is lower than 4.6

+We chose 4.6 because as mentioned above in the **Univariate Analysis** section, about 64% of average rating is in the range of 4.75 - 5, so most of the recipes receive a very high rating.
+Therefore, we choose to use the mean of all average ratings to distinguish recipes with **high average-rating** and **low average-rating**.
+We choose to do a permutation testing to see whether the two groups of recipes with low and high average-ratings come from the same distribution or not.

 #### 2. Null Hypothesis

-In the population, cooking time (minutes) of recipes with a high average-rating and recipes with a low average-rating have the same distribution, and the observed differences in our samples are due to random chance.
+In the population, cooking time (minutes) of recipes with a **high average-rating** and recipes with a **low average-rating** have the same distribution, and the observed differences in our samples are due to random chance.

 #### 3. Alternative Hypothesis

 In the population, recipes with a high average-rating have shorter cooking time than recipes with low average-rating.
 The observed difference in our samples cannot be explained by random chance alone.

 #### 4. Test Statistic

+**difference in means:**

 mean minutes of high average-rating recipes - mean minutes of low average-rating recipes

 #### 5. Significance Level

 0.05

 #### 6. P-value

 0.0

+#### 7. Visualization of Distribution of cooking time  (minutes) by rating Status

+By dividing each recipe into two groups by their rating status, which is either **high average-rating group** or **low average-rating group**, we can draw two histograms of the distribution of cooking time of each rating status in one graph.
+So we can have a more direct sense of differences in the two distributions.

+<iframe src="assets/dist_permutation.html" width=800 height=600 frameBorder=0></iframe>

-#### 7.Justification
+#### 8.Justification

+As 0.0 < 0.05, we reject our null hypothesis that cooking time (minutes) of recipes with a **high average-rating** and recipes with a **low average-rating** come from the same distribution.
+Although we cannot say that longer cooking times lead to lower average-rating of recipes, we can conclude that there is a significant relationship between the average rating of recipes and their cooking time.
+Under a significance level of 0.05, there is sufficient evidence to support that ecipes with a high average-rating **tend to have shorter cooking times** compared to recipes with a low average-rating.

 <iframe src="assets/permutation.html" width=800 height=600 frameBorder=0></iframe>